SIGMA-XI-VIT/MigrateContacts/README.md

 ## Guidelines:

-- Rename the file containing the list of enrollees to `enrollees_list.xlsx` and place it in the data dir.
+- Rename the file containing the list of enrollees to `enrollees_list.xlsx` and place it in `data`.
 - Do not change the `output_template.xlsx` file if unsure.
 - Import `contacts.csv` into Google Contacts.